lightning/bolts/02-peer-protocol.md

 failed to route, or the payment preimage is supplied.

-The `reason` field is an opaque encrypted blob for the benefit of the original HTLC initiator as defined in [BOLT #4](04-onion-routing.md), but there's a special malformed failure variant for the case where our peer couldn't parse it; in this case the current node encrypts it into a `update_fail_htlc` for relaying.
+The `reason` field is an opaque encrypted blob for the benefit of the original HTLC initiator as defined in [BOLT #4](04-onion-routing.md);
+however, there's a special malformed failure variant for the case where our peer couldn't parse it: in this case the current node encrypts it into a `update_fail_htlc` for relaying.

 1. type: 130 (`update_fulfill_htlc`)